cardano-foundation/CIPs/CIP-?/README.md

 Otherwise, we produce the `BuiltinByteString` corresponding to the base 256 sequence which represents $i$.

-We now describe the reverse operation, implemented as the 'byteStringToInteger` primitive.
+We now describe the reverse operation, implemented as the `byteStringToInteger` primitive.
 This treats its argument `BuiltinByteString` as a base 256 sequence, and produces its corresponding number as a `BuiltinInteger`.
 We note that this is necessarily non-negative.